polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

 Notice, sometimes, depending upon how your image looks like, you can also drastically reduce your image size, by going from JPG to PNG for instance, if your image contains a lot of the same colors, and big surfaces.
 The opposite is true if your image contains a log of different colors, with more _"organic"_ content.

+The above image of your truly for instance, is probably much better to display as a JPG image.
+If it had lots of big surfaces, with similar colors though, it would probably be more compact as a PNG image.